Cheryl, Liam Payne Baby Updates: Did The Former 1D Star Hint At Baby’s Arrival?

 Cheryl and Liam Payne have been avoiding the limelight, even after the former has confirmed her baby bump through a photo shoot.
 Fans of the lovely couple are now wondering when the English singer is due.
 Cheryl may have been reserved about details of her pregnancy but people went crazy after Liam posted a cryptic tweet that may have hinted at the baby’s arrival.

 Fans have been dying to know when Cheryl will give birth to Liam’s baby.
-The former One Direction star may have just fueled the excitement with a tweet this week.
+The One Direction star may have just fueled the excitement with a tweet this week.

 Why do I always do the strangest walk when I'm trying to be quiet in a morning ????????